Nipple Surgery and Areolae Reduction

 Nipple surgery often involves making small incisions in the nipple to remove excess tissue.
 In most cases, local anaesthesia is used to numb the area when performing the procedure.
 Nipple correction surgery may also involve removing a cylinder of skin around the neck of the nipple, then pushing the nipple back into the breast tissue and suturing the skin closed.
 Sensation is almost always normal following nipple reduction surgery, and the ability to breastfeed can usually be easily preserved.

-For most patients, recovery time is almost nonexistent: patients may return to work or other normal activities within hours of having their nipple reduction, and showers are permitted the following day.
-The sutures or stitches may be dissolvable, or the patient may return to the clinic 4 to 7 days after the nipple reduction to have the stitches removed.
+Patients may return to work or light exercise 24 hours following their nipple reduction.
+Showers are permitted the following day as the dressings used are water resistant.
+The sutures or stitches may be dissolvable, but if permanent stitches are used, the patient will be required to return to the clinic 10-14 days after the nipple reduction to have the stitches removed.
 Waterproof dressings are applied to keep the wounds dry and clean.
 The swelling and pain are minimal, and results are almost instantaneous and very natural in appearance, with nipples that will generally return to normal sensation.

-While nipple surgery is considered a safe and straightforward cosmetic procedure, as with any form of cosmetic surgery, there are certain risks associated that patients need to be made aware of before surgery.
-Some of these include:
+While Nipple Reduction Surgery is considered a straightforward procedure, as with any form of cosmetic surgery, there are certain risks that patients need to know prior to having any surgery.
+Some of these include

 Bleeding